damianoazzolini/lawk/README.md

-lowerLetter/1 checks that the element is a lower case letter upperLetter/1 checks that the element is an upper case letter alpha/1 checks that the element is an alphanumeric value forall/2 apply a pattern to all the elements match/2 apply pattern matching sumlist/2 sum of the list nth1/4 index list element separator character
+lowerLetter/1 checks that the element is a lower case letter upperLetter/1 checks that the element is an upper case letter alpha/1 checks that the element is an alphanumeric value match/2 apply pattern matching sumlist/2 sum of the list nth1/4 index list element separator character